 Essential oils are products or compounds that are extracted from plants.
 These oils can be obtained from roots, fruits, stems, leaves, or flowers.
 Usually, they are extracted from the plant material mechanically, for instance, through cold pressing.
 They can also be distilled using steam or water.

 These oils have been used throughout the years to treat various ailments effectively.
 They are especially useful in aromatherapy, a type of treatment that uses natural plant extracts to promote not only health but also well-being.
-Dermatologists even recommend different essential oils for some skin conditions.
-Cellulite is one of those conditions.
+Dermatologists even recommend different essential oils for some skin conditions such as acne scars.
+Cellulite is another one of those conditions.
 With the right combination of essential oils, you can create a treatment regimen that makes a huge difference in the appearance of cellulite.

 How Can Essential Oils Be Used for Cellulite?